nchammas/nchammas.github.io/_posts/2020-03-28-database-access-patterns.md

 In this post we've focused just on access patterns, though databases designed for different access patterns typically do so by differing on these other axes, too.

 What about systems like Amazon Athena and Spark SQL, by the way?
 Many teams with data-intensive workflows tend to use these tools as well.
 And they certainly _look_ like databases, though there's something weird about them.
 Roughly speaking, systems like Athena and Spark SQL _can_ be categorized as analytical databases, but there's more to them than that.
-We'll explore these systems in more detail in a follow-up post.
+We'll explore these systems in more detail in a [follow-up post].

+[follow-up post]: {% link _posts/2020-05-10-modern-data-lake-database.md %}

 _Thanks to Michelle, Yuna, Sam, Cip, Fabian, and Roland for reading drafts of this post._